Skip To Content

 Data store

 The Data Store page in GeoEvent Manager allows administrators to register system folders and ArcGIS Enterprise, ArcGIS Server, and ArcGIS Online connections with GeoEvent Server.
-Registering is necessary because several types of input connectors, output connectors, and processors that participate in a GeoEvent Service must reference a registered data store when reading or writing event data.
+Registering a connection is necessary because several types of input connectors, output connectors, and processors that participate in a GeoEvent Service must reference a registered data store when reading or writing event data.

 Event Viewer